adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

 # Set Theory

-Most mathematicians learn that Set Theory is the foundation of mathematics.
+Set Theory is a common choice of foundation for mathematics.

 This normally comes with

-&nbsp;

 * a more or less "primitive" concept of a `set`;
 * the `belongs-to` relation $\in$ among sets;
 * an empty set;
 * several rules for constructing new sets from old ones.

-&nbsp;

 Mathematics is then built on top of these foundations (often assuming the existence of an infinite set).